JanWielemaker/pcache/README.md

 Experimental.

-## Installation
+## Requirements

+  - SWI-Prolog 7.5.14 or later

   - Install the rocksdb binding from the pack:

        ?- pack_install(rocksdb).

     Note that this requires rocksdb installed on your system.

-  - Install the latest git version of SWI-Prolog (swipl-devel.git)